The complexity of solving a system of equations of the same degree: Bounds on the degree of regularity

 \begin{example} Let $I\subseteq\FF[x,y,z]$ be generated by a homogeneous regular sequence of polynomials of degrees $1,3,4$.
 The $(1,3,4;3)$-LPP ideal $\mathcal{L}$ such that $\dim(I_3)=7=\dim(\mathcal{L}_3)$ is $\mathcal{L}=(x,y^3,z^4)$.

 For any lex-segment ideal $L$ generated in degree $3$ with $\dim(L_3)\leq 7$, one has $L\subseteq\mathcal{L}$.
-Hence one may write as in Definition~\ref{def:LPP} and choose e.g. $L= (x^3,x^2y,x^2z, xy^2,xyz,xz^2)$, or $L=(x^3)$.
-However, Notation~\ref{def:I:LPP} prescribes that we choose the largest $L$ with respect to containment, i.e. is the lex-segment ideal generated by the first $7$ cubic monomials in the lexicographic order. \end{example}
+Hence, one may write as in Definition~\ref{def:LPP} and choose, e.g., $L= (x^3,x^2y,x^2z, xy^2,xyz,xz^2)$, or $L=(x^3)$.
+However, Notation~\ref{def:I:LPP} prescribes that we choose the largest $L$ with respect to containment, i.e., is the lex-segment ideal generated by the first $7$ cubic monomials in the lexicographic order. \end{example}

 The next conjecture appears as~\cite[Conjecture ($V_m$)]{EGH93}.
-It has been settled in several cases and it is widely believed to hold within the commutative algebra community.
+See also~\cite[Conjecture 2.6]{R04} for an equivalent formulation, that is closer to the formulation that we adopt here.
+The conjecture was settled in several cases and it is widely believed to hold within the commutative algebra community.
 For an introduction to the conjecture and an excellent survey of known cases, we refer the interested reader to~\cite{CDS}.
 Here we state it in a weak form, which is what we need in the sequel.

 \begin{conjecture}[Eisenbud-Green-Harris Conjecture] Let $I \subseteq R$ be a homogeneous ideal containing a regular sequence of polynomials of degrees $c_1 \leq \ldots \leq c_n$.
 Then for all $C\geq c_n$. \end{conjecture}